Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 What You Need

-- Must bring your physical card to sheriff’s office
+- Bring your physical card to the sheriff’s office

-- If lost, report it and apply for replacement first
+- If you lost it, report it and apply for a replacement first

 2. Two forms of ID

-- One must be photo ID (driver’s license, passport)
+- One must be a photo ID (driver’s license or passport)

-- Second can be utility bill, bank statement, etc.
+- The second can be a utility bill, bank statement, or similar

 3. Renewal fee: $50

-- Most counties accept cash, check, or credit card
+- Most counties take cash, check, or credit card

-- Some counties require exact change or check only
+- Some counties need exact change or check only

 - No new felony convictions